sugithGit/rxget/README.md

 # About Get

 - GetX is an extra-light and powerful solution for Flutter.
-It combines high-performance state management, intelligent dependency injection, and route management quickly and practically.
+It combines high-performance state management and intelligent dependency injection quickly and practically.

 - GetX has 3 basic principles.
 This means that these are the priority for all resources in the library: **PRODUCTIVITY, PERFORMANCE AND ORGANIZATION.**